Lenient Regret for Multi-Armed Bandits: Summary and Future Work

 In this work, we introduced the notion of lenient regret w.r.t. $\epsilon$-gap functions.
 We proved a lower bound for this setting and presented the $\epsilon$-TS algorithm, whose performance matches the lower bound, up to a constant factor.
 Specifically, we showed that the $\epsilon$-TS greatly improves the performance when a lower bound on the gaps is known.
 Finally, we performed an empirical evaluation that demonstrates the advantage of our new algorithm when optimizing the lenient regret.

 We believe that our work opens up many interesting directions.
 First, while we suggest a TS algorithm for our settings, it is interesting to devise its UCB counterpart.
 Moreover, there are alternative ways to define $\epsilon$-gap functions that should be explored, e.g., functions that do not penalize arms with mean larger than $\mu^*\cdot(1-\epsilon)$ (multiplicative leniency).
+This can also be done by borrowing other approximation concepts from best arm identification.
+For example, not penalizing arms that exceed some threshold (as in good arm identification \cite{kano2019good}), or not penalizing the choice of any one of the top $m$ of the arms \citep{chaudhuri2017pac}.

 We also believe that the concept of lenient regret criteria can be extended to many different settings.
 It is especially relevant when problems are large, e.g., in combinatorial problems \citep{chen2016combinatorialA}, and can also be extended to reinforcement learning \citep{sutton2018reinforcement}.
 Notably, and as previously stated, there is some similarity between the $\epsilon$-gap function $f(\dr{})=\Ind{\dr{}>\epsilon}$ and the sample-complexity criterion in RL \citep{kakade2003sample}, and our analysis might allow proving new results for this criterion.